This one was written back in 2011, when Fukushima was a problem, but also there was the Arab Summer too.

-Given the tragic events that have happened following the Earthquake in Japan last week, many folks have been pinned to their TV’s trying to figure out whether the Nuclear Reactors will become another Chernobyl, or simply another Three Mile Island?
-We are all mesmerized by the horrific and scary news that is coming from this scene of devastation, and we all hope that the people of Japan can recover from this Natural Disaster (and we send our hopes and prayers).
+Given the tragic events following the Earthquake in Japan (2011), many folks have been pinned to their TV’s trying to figure out whether the Nuclear Reactors will become another Chornobyl, or simply another Three Mile Island?
+We were all mesmerized by the horrific and scary news that was coming from this scene of devastation, and we all hoped that the people of Japan could recover from this Natural Disaster.

-Have you noticed no one is talking much about the Middle East, much?
+Have you noticed that no one is talking much about the Middle East?
 Yes, eventually the news gets to this, but long after you have changed the channel, or it is on page 2 or 3 of the front page, because it is old news.
 Is this justified?
-No, the events going on in Libya, Bahrain and other places are no less newsworthy, but due to the terrible events in Japan, they are no longer that important, to the News Media (and to us as consumers of the media stream).
+No, the events in Libya, Bahrain and other places are no less newsworthy.
+Still, due to the terrible events in Japan, they are no longer that important to the News Media (and to us as consumers of the media stream).
 Are the folks in the Middle East taking advantage of this Global Distraction?
 Some might argue that they are, it will be for history to show whether they did or not.

 Why is the House so Damn Cold?

 A classic example was a few years ago, my wife and I were discussing buying a new Television and finishing our basement, then one morning we woke up and the house was 58 degrees Farenheit and cooling off quickly, the furnace had finally packed it in.
 All our plans for other frivolous things suddenly went out the window, because we had to deal directly with an important issue at hand, replacing our failing furnace.

 Paying for the replacement furnace caused a great deal of distraction financially, and we had to figure out where the money came from and what was going to move down in the financial priority queue (given heating the home with small children is easily the highest priority).

 How might this distraction have been dealt with differently?
 Plenty of ways: